 Written by Ken Levinsky

-Portland is home to a successful semi-pro football team made of former high school and college standouts.
-The Southern Maine Raging Bulls play in the four team Northern Division of the New England Football League's top (AAA) Colonial Conference with the New Hampshire Wolfpack, Lowell Nor'Easter and Merrimack Valley Pride.
+The Raging Bulls play in the four-team Northern Division of the New England Football League's top (AAA) Colonial Conference with the New Hampshire Wolfpack, Lowell Nor'Easter and Merrimack Valley Pride.

-The Bulls (4-0) opened their 17th season with impressive wins over each of their division opponents, outscoring them 140 -26.
-They defeated the Pride (0-5) 23-6 for the second time this season at Deering High's Memorial Field on Saturday night.
+The Bulls, in their 17th season, have already beaten each of their division opponents, outscoring them 140 -26.
+They have defeated the Pride (0-5) twice this season.